AJP-432/AJP-432/README.md

-Hi,

-I just did 1st Year UWaterloo CS and now am a DevOps Engineer @ NSI.

-Check out some of my work -- You will see lots of updates in the coming weeks!

-I am excited to see where I work next year -- maybe it will be with you!

-Later,
+# 🦹🏽 Ajlal Paracha

+**`Worldbuiler (Technologist/Bookworm/Champ)`**

+I am a 1C Computer Science student at the University of Waterloo interning at NSI as a DevOps Engineer.
+With a passion for anything and allthings technology, keep tabs on my github, because you will see some super dope stuff in the coming weeks, months, and years.